 This is completely normal.
 Your body has never moved this way before.
 Neural pathways need to form.
 Muscle memory needs to develop.

-You won't be good at any of it yet.
-But you'll understand the basics.
+You will not be good at any of it yet.
+But you will understand the basics.

 Months Two to Three: Building Foundations